 1. Agency Eligibility

-1.2 Other emergency service agencies can apply for eligibility and if successful are able to compete upon invitation to attend such Games.
+1.2 Other emergency service agencies can apply for eligibility and if successful are able to compete upon invitation to attend these Games.

 1.3 The Victoria Police Games Federation reserves the right to refuse entries from any individual or agency.